ijustine254/face-recognition/README.md

 ##	Face-recognition

-The script finds a face in an image and draws a rectangle on it.
+The script finds faces in an image and draws a rectangle on it.
 Creates a new file with the same image but with a rectangle drawn on it.
 ####	Install Requirements
 Face recognition

 `pip3 install face-recognition`

 Pillow

 `pip3 install Pillow`

 pathlib - pre installed in python 3.4

 `pip3 install pathlib`

 ####	Install